MythiCode/flutter_camera_kit/README.md

 ## Cunstructor parameters
 `hasBarcodeReader`:
-True means scan barcode mode and false means take picture mode Because of performance reasons, you can't use barcode reader mode and take picture mode simultaneously.
+True means scan barcode mode and false means take picture mode

 `barcodeFormat`:
 Set barcode format from available values, default value is FORMAT_ALL_FORMATS.

 `scaleType`:
 There are 2 modes `ScaleTypeMode.fill` and `ScaleTypeMode.fit` for this parameter.
 If you want camera preview fill your widget area, use `fill` mode.
 In this mode, camera preview may be croped for filling widget area.